kmueller/iota-identity-provider/README.md

 You need a DID document published to the Tangle.
 You also need to be able to create and sign Verifiable Credentials and Presentations.

-You can use [CLI wallet (not yet published)](https://github.com/cambriota/identity-cli-wallet) to create your DID and Credentials.
+You can use [CLI wallet (currently rebuilt to support )](https://github.com/cambriota/identity-cli-wallet) to create your DID and Credentials.

 Navigate to <a href="https://auth.cambriota.dev/demo/" target="_blank">https://auth.cambriota.dev/demo/</a> to try it out!